 We encourage all new children to visit the school before starting.
 For children with SEN the necessary arrangements are made in the best interest of the child.
 This may include extra visit days, careful liaison with previous settings and parents.

-We begin to prepare children for transition into the next stage of their education by working closely with all our transition schools, in particular Cherwell and Cheney Secondary Schools.
+We begin to prepare children for transition into the next stage of their education by working closely with all our transition schools.
 Liaison with these schools starts in the Spring Term.
 Additional visits during and out of school hours can be arranged.
 SEN, vulnerable or anxious children are encouraged to take part in additional visits.

-At St. Michael’s we aim to work with all schools to ensure the successful transition of our pupils.
+At St. Michael’s we aim to work with all schools to ensure the successful transition of our children.